department-of-veterans-affairs/va.gov-team/products/caregivers/Transition hub/Transition Hub #2.md

 - Touchbase with Va.gov & Platform Team for Caregivers
    - Caregivers business team, CARMA team, and VA.gov team meet
    - Depending on the current projects we meet once a week or every other week for ~1 hour on Fridays
-   - Tham- manages the agenda, work with her to share topics
+   - Tham manages the agenda, work with her to share topics
    - 10-10 team responsible to track and share metrics for total online applications submitted - [Datadog Dashboard](https://vagov.ddog-gov.com/dashboard/p5g-fys-epz/1010-health-apps?from_ts=1657212129534&to_ts=1657215729534&live=true) source

 ![image](https://user-images.githubusercontent.com/92328831/204030100-c83dca4c-b5e2-4b86-9049-2a396c35d5ae.png)